-B'FUL PICS!
+BEAUTIFUL PICS!
 Dipika Kakar & Shoaib Ibrahim Glow With Happiness: All Set For Sangeet Ceremony

 Sangeet Ceremony Venue

 The stage for sangeet event was decorated with colourful lights and curtains.
 Shoaib's sister, Saba Ibrahim shared a picture of the venue and captioned it, ‘sangeet' ‘#dodilmilrahehai'.
+At the sangeet, the couple was seen dancing for Bollywood numbers.

 Saba With Shoaib & Dipika